vladbuzan/Arduino-Space-Invaders/README.md

 # Arduino-Space-Invaders
-Side scrolling shooter style game, made for arduino mega and the LCD 1602 Shield.
+Side scrolling shooter style game, made for Arduino Mega and the LCD 1602 Shield.